-If you’re just getting into cycling, the idea of pedalling out in the midst of a downpour might not appeal to you in the slightest.
-If that’s the case, then why not take part in a spin class a couple of times a week alongside your cycling to ensure that whatever the weather, you get a healthy dose of saddle time in each week.
+If you love cycling but the idea of pedalling out in the midst of a downpour doesn't appeal to you in the slightest, then how about spinning classes?
+You can spin a couple of times a week alongside cycling to ensure that whatever the weather, you get a healthy dose of saddle time in each week.

-Spinning® has taken the nation by storm this year – everyone seems to be at it from the self-confessed cycling addicts to exercise-allergic office workers.
-What’s so good about it that the UK can’t get enough?
-We asked international Spinning® master instructor, Michelle Colvin, to tell us exactly why we should all start Spinning®.
-Here’s what she said:
+Spinning has taken the nation by storm in recent years - everyone seems to be at it from the self-confessed cycling addicts to exercise-allergic office workers.
+What's so good about it that the UK can't get enough?
+We asked an international spinning master instructor, Michelle Colvin, to tell us exactly why we should all start spinning.

 Heart health is an obvious benefit, as is lung capacity.
 As we work harder we will learn to work on controlled breathing, as well.
 This may help with anxiety and help lower the heart rate when in a situation where physical exertion begins to take the breath away.